mitchelkappen/tDCS_Video_Stress/README.md

-Stress prediction through facial behaviour
+Stress Prediction through Facial Behaviour
 ==============================

 This project is the implementation of a study into the prediction of physiological arousal through facial behaviour, as part of a research internship by Alexander Kern at the GHEP Lab of the University of Ghent.